Rift131/EventTrackerProject/README.md

 <p align="center"><img src="https://media.giphy.com/media/Qb6YqpuuPP4SlIdyK7/giphy.gif"/></p>

-This application will provide our family and fellow Missouri parents with a solution that satisfies the Missouri hour record-keeping requirements.
+Once this proof of concept is fleshed out, this application will provide our family and fellow Missouri parents with a solution that satisfies the Missouri hour record-keeping requirements.
 Any audit homeschooling parents may undergo will be easily managed through this one-stop solution.
 However, things change!
 While these requirements are not forecasted to evolve as of this writing (September of 2022), it is important to maintain situational awareness...

 > RECOMMENDED: Visit  www.hslda.org for potential requirement changes at least once each year, before beginning a new year of teaching.
 > RECOMMENDED: Visit https://fhe-mo.org/ to stay informed of proposed legislative changes affecting homeshool freedom.

-## Take The Homeschool Hours Tracker For A Test Drive!
+## Take The HomeSchool Hours Tracker For A Test Drive!

 If you would like to visit the Education Event tracker site, please feel free to use the link below!
-Reference the table within the "Testing With Postman" section below for example URI's you can use to interact with the applications backend functionality.
+When visiting the site, you can search for students data by the name "Timmy", "Sally", "Billy" and "Susan" or create a record for a new student.
 If you have any questions or would like to discuss this project, please don't hesitate to email me at ken@kendev131.com.

 <p align="center"><a href="http://3.21.142.131:8080/HSHTracker">Click Here to Visit Homeschool Hours Tracker Project Site</a></>

+If you would like to test the backend of the application, reference the table within the "Testing With Postman" section below for example URI's you can use to interact with the applications functionality.

 ## Description

-The first iteration of this application is an extremely simplified approach of using only one table in the database.
-Multiple other tables, though not initially implemented, were created to enable greater functionality at a later time.
+The proof-of-concept phase of this applications development is an extremely simplified approach.
+Only one table in the database is used while multiple other tables, though not initially implemented, were created to enable greater functionality at a later time.

-In this first version, the backend has been created using REST and thoroughly tested using Postman to ensure URL's invoke the desired results.
-THe frontend has been built, initially, with vanilla Javascript to link the backend with the frontend.
+In this alpha version, the backend has been created using REST and thoroughly tested using Postman to ensure URL's invoke the desired results.
+THe frontend has been built with, first using vanilla Javascript to link the backend with the frontend.
+The second approach utilized Angular and Boorstrap.

 ## Methodology